Skip to main content

 2026 Tax Guide for Seniors in Indiana

-Last updated: 9 April 2026 Bottom Line: Illinois is usually easier on retirees than many states because the federally taxed portion of Social Security and most retirement income can be subtracted on the Illinois return.
-For many older adults, the bigger problems are local: property taxes, missed exemptions, and knowing whether to call the Illinois … Read more
+Last updated: 27 May 2026 Bottom line: Illinois is often easier for retirees than many states because the federally taxed part of Social Security and many types of retirement income can be subtracted on the Illinois return.
+The bigger tax pain for many older homeowners is local property tax.
+Start by separating your question into … Read more

-Last updated: 9 April 2026 Bottom Line Idaho does not tax Social Security benefits, but it does tax most other retirement income, including many pensions and traditional IRA or 401(k) withdrawals.
-The biggest Idaho-specific items older adults miss are the limited retirement benefits deduction, the Food Tax Credit, and homeowner property-tax relief that usually starts … Read more
+Last updated: 27 May 2026 Bottom line Idaho does not tax Social Security benefits.
+Idaho does tax many other types of retirement income, including many pensions, traditional individual retirement account (IRA) withdrawals, 401(k) withdrawals, and taxable annuity income.
+The main Idaho items seniors should check are the limited retirement benefits deduction, the Food Tax Credit, … Read more

 Last updated: May 5, 2026 Bottom line: Hawaii is better than many states for seniors on Social Security and qualifying traditional pensions, but it is not a no-tax retirement state.
 The 2025 Form N-11 instructions say Social Security and qualifying employer-funded pension income are excluded, while many IRAs, 401(k)s, deferred-compensation plans, and self-funded annuities can … Read more